 In this series, I dig a little deeper into the meaning of psychology-related terms.
-This week’s term is oppositional defiant disorder, which was suggested by Josh of Recovering Porn Addict.
+This week’s term is oppositional defiant disorder.

-Treatment involves work on problem-solving skills and behavioural therapy, and typically the family would be involved as well.
-Medications aren’t used specifically for ODD, but there are often comorbid conditions like ADHD, mood disorders, or anxiety disorders that could potentially benefit from medication.
-As a secondary benefit, this may result in improvements in the ODD symptoms.
+Treatment involves work on problem-solving skills and behavioural therapy, and there would typically be family involvement.
+While medications aren’t used specifically for ODD, they may be used to treat common comorbid conditions like ADHD, mood disorders, or anxiety disorders.
+As a secondary benefit, treating these co-occurring disorders may result in improvements in the ODD symptoms.

 Conduct disorder is another commonly co-occurring condition.
 It involves a pattern of repeatedly violating the rights of others and societal norms, and may include behaviours like theft or destruction of property.
-This may end up evolving into antisocial personality disorder, but the DSM doesn’t allow for that to be diagnosed until age 18.
+This may later evolve into antisocial personality disorder, but the DSM requires waiting until after 18 to make that diagnosis.

 There is no single cause of ODD, and both biological and environmental factors may play a role.
 There is some indication of a genetic component, and there is an increased risk when a parent has a mood disorder.
 Other potential biological factors include nicotine use by parents, nutritional deficits while mom was pregnant, and developmental delays.

 There’s not much information out there about oppositional defiant disorder in adults.
-The studies that I did find looked at it as co-occurring with ADHD.
-It looks like ODD doesn’t tend to hover statically into adulthood; either it resolves, it gets tangled up in another mental disorder, or it worsens to become a more severe conduct disorder.
+The studies that I did find looked at it as co-occurring with ADHD.; It looks like ODD doesn’t tend to hover statically into adulthood; either it resolves, it gets tangled up in another mental disorder, or it worsens into a more severe conduct disorder.

 Do you think ODD is something you’ve ever witnessed, or perhaps even been diagnosed with as a child?

 - American Academy of Child & Adolescent Psychiatry: Oppositional defiant disorder: A guide for families